-So, for farms: I usually go to Oldfield Orchard and Bakery.
-It is one of the last remaining farms on the Saanich Peninsula (that I have found) to still grow small, sweet, tender berries.
-Many other farms I have visited seem to grow a variation on the large tasteless strawberry that you can buy at any supermarket.
-And that’s just demoralizing.
+I usually go to Oldfield Orchard and Bakery.
+It is one of the last remaining U-pick farms on the Saanich Peninsula (that I have found) to still grow small, sweet, tender berries.
 There are other farms that I know of that sell delicious berries by the flat, but most don’t have a U-Pick option.
-That said, if you frequent any berry farms on the Peninsula that you highly recommend, please let me know!
-And let other know, by posting in the comments below.
+If you are content to buy berries instead of pick them, I would highly recommend Dan’s Farm & Country Market, Galey’s Farm stand (on Wilkinson) and Gobind Farm.
+If you frequent any berry farms on the Peninsula that you highly recommend, please let me know!
+And let others know, by posting in the comments below.

 Now, for the picking tips.